-All employees need to be aware and understand what work safety is and means to the organisation, and how to move forward with a safety management system.
-By working together, you can better understand what your organisation requires from a HSE system.
+All employees need to be aware and understand what work safety is and means to the organization, and how to move forward with a safety management system.
+By working together, you can better understand what your organization requires from a HSE system.

 In the beginning, it is best not to make a detailed list of desired features, but you still need to consider the most critical areas and essential topics you wish to focus on.
 Once you have defined your goals and reviewed your current status, it will be easier to partner with a service provider to learn about new opportunities and maybe even simplify your existing practice.

 A good strategy for how the system will be implemented in your business is key.
 By following 7 simple steps, prepared by EcoOnline's HSE experts, you will be well on your way to facilitating the successful implementation of a digital HSE system.

 1. Management's commitment